zcash/zips/drafts/daira-zip-process/README.rst

-It is highly recommended that a single ZIP contain a single key proposal or new idea.
-The more focussed the ZIP, the more successful it is likely to be.
-If in doubt, split your ZIP into several well-focussed ones.
+It is highly recommended that a single ZIP contains a single key proposal or new idea.
+The more focused the ZIP, the more successful it is likely to be.
+If in doubt, split your ZIP into several well-focused ones.

 Both initial proposals and updates to ZIPs SHOULD be submitted by an author of the document as a pull request to the `ZIPs repository`_.